The Passages (Stages) of Life

 Tempelhof Central Airport, West Berlin, Tour of Head Building East, Sixth Floor, 1965

 On March 3, 1965, I landed in West Berlin to begin my stint with the 6912th Security Squadron.
-I had finished my Russian language training at Indiana University and intelligence training at Goodfellow AFB in San Angelo, Texas and was now ready to put my training to works as a Russian linguist.
+I had finished my Russian language training at Indiana University and intelligence training at Goodfellow AFB in San Angelo, Texas and was now ready to put my training to work as a Russian linguist.

 The 6912th was based at Tempelhof Central Airport, a civilian airport dating from the early 1900s.
 Tempelhof consisted of one massive building nearly nine/tenths of a mile long in a incomplete circular shape.
 The 6912th was situated in the easternmost section of the building, referred to as Head Building East.
 The operations center was located on the sixth floor, with the other floors dedicated to personnel, logistics, storage, and gym.

-On the first day of arrival at the 6912th, the new linguist was given a tour of the sixth floor with brief explanations of the tasks each section performed.
+On the first day of arrival at the 6912th, a new linguist was given a tour of the sixth floor with brief explanations of the tasks each section performed.
 The following paragraphs are a review of what the new arrival would have heard from his tour guide.
 This information is excerpted from Cold War Warrior: A Memoir written by Retired MSGT Warren “Molly” Knight.
 When I read it for the first time, I was flooded with memories of those days long past.

 Airman Jim approaches you and begins: